 Objective 7.5 support proposals that enhance open spaces and preserve the public realm in the historic core including heritage assets such as cob walls, historic boundary walls, Devon banks and cobbled pathways.
-This objective accords with LPR DM25 4.78, assets mentioned in the Devon County Historic Environment Record 7.3 Development within the Crediton Conservation area The issue The designation of the conservation area has helped to preserve many of the designated and non-designated buildings in the historic core.
+This objective accords with LPR DM25 4.78, assets mentioned in the Devon County Historic Environment Record Policy H2 Historic landscape character Developments that impact negatively on landscape heritage assets will not be supported.
+See the Heritage statement and Community Action Plan for proposals to update and produce more detailed lists of designated and undesignated assets.
+7.3 Development within the Crediton Conservation area The issue The designation of the conservation area has helped to preserve many of the designated and non-designated buildings in the historic core.
 The High Street buildings are appreciated by the local community as the Household Survey shows.
 However, even 15 years ago, the Crediton Conservation area appraisal (2003) noted: 'Whilst the listed status of buildings within the Conservation Area has contributed to the preservation of its character and appearance, there have been alterations, particularly to unlisted buildings, which are beginning to diminish the visual quality of some parts of the Conservation Area.'
 This plan aims to ensure that the Conservation area does not suffer deterioration in the future.
 To address this issue, we have this objective:

-Objective 7.3 to maintain and enhance the town's conservation area and the settings of listed buildings

-This objective conforms with

-Objective 7.2 will be achieved by policy H3

-7.4 Crediton Station

-The issue

-Even though the household survey showed that more than half of all residents hardly ever or never take the train from Crediton, 95% of respondents agreed that Crediton's railway station is an important asset and the Neighbourhood Plan should include policies that protect it.
+Objective 7.3 to maintain and enhance the town's conservation area and the settings of listed buildings This objective conforms with Objective 7.2 will be achieved by policy H3 Policy H3 Development within the Creditor Conservation area Development proposals should preserve or enhance the character and appearance of the Conservation area in accordance with national policy and the development plan.
+7.4 Crediton Station The issue Even though the household survey showed that more than half of all residents hardly ever or never take the train from Crediton, 95% of respondents agreed that Crediton's railway station is an important asset and the Neighbourhood Plan should include policies that protect it.
 There are regional plans for increasing the number of trains calling at Crediton and it could become the first part of Crediton seen by visitors and tourists arriving by train.
 It is therefore in the interests of residents and the tourism and leisure sector to ensure that its heritage qualities are not compromised by poorly located and/or poorly designed development that would have a negative impact on the Station and associated buildings and infrastructure.

-Policy H3 Development within the Credi-

-Development proposals should preserve or enhance the

-character and appearance of the Conservation area in accordance with national policy and the development

-ton Conservation area

-plan.

 To address this issue, we have this objective Objective 7.4 to promote Crediton station as part of the built heritage of the town and protect it from negative impacts of development This objective conforms with LPR S1 m) NPPF 185 Objective 7.4 will be achieved by policy H4 Policy H4 Crediton Station Crediton Station Signal Box, which is Grade II Listed, and the non- designated Heritage Assets which contribute to its setting (as identified on map (0)) form an important part of the Heritage of Crediton Neighbourhood Plan Area.
 Proposals which affect this group of buildings will only be supported where thy are fully in compliance with National Policy and the Development Plan.